Sychar/GDFP/README.md

 ## Waring
-place do not pull/merge this code dierekt i hava changed the package our Application to AndroidX :  https://developer.android.com/jetpack/androidx/migrate because the library for Usb plug in do not work with normal package
+place do not pull/merge this code dierekt i hava changed the package our Application to AndroidX :.  https://developer.android.com/jetpack/androidx/migrate because the library for Usb plug in do not work with normal package.

 # install
 you habe tow ways: